vicgoodall/cegindryslwyn/README.md

 ### Code Validation

 * W3C CSS Validator identified a repeated typo in a padding where both % and vw were used.
 The latter was removed.
 * W3C HTML Validator picked up on a href erroneously placed within a Bootstrap button.
-An anchor was placed within the button to resolve this.
+An anchor was placed with role=button to resolve this.

+### Browser Testing

+* The project was tested on Safari and Chrome with no functionality issues identified.
+* Performance issues have been identified using Lighthouse in Chrome.
+This mainly seems to be caused by the large quantity of images and logos in use throughout the site, and has beem=n mitigated somewhat by reducing image size with TinyPNG.
+However, this would be a future improvement, and something to consider going forward in future designs.

+## Finished Product